 img

-Warren Robertson Hull is the son of McKinley Hobart Hull and Grace Robertson Fontaine Johnson.
-He is a native of Birmingham, Alabama, and growing up, lived in Chicago, Illinois; Tarrytown-On-Hudson, New York; and Washington, D.C.
+Warren Robertson Hull, son of McKinley Hobart Hull and Grace Robertson Fontaine Johnson, was a native of Birmingham, Alabama.
+He lived in Chicago, Illinois; Tarrytown-On-Hudson, New York; and Washington, D.C.

-He enjoys a life-long interest in classical music, plays the piano and composes.
+He enjoyed a life-long interest in classical music, played the piano and composed.
 He is a former governing member of the board of directors, Chicago Symphony Orchestra.
 For many years, he lived on a horse farm in southwestern Pennsylvania where he bred, trained and sold purebred Paso Fino horses.

 Most of Mr. Hull's business career was spent at United States Steel Corporation where he was Director of Corporate Communications.
-He is now retired and resides in Uniontown, Pennsylvania.
-He is a member of the Episcopal Church.
+He retired and lived in Uniontown, Pennsylvania.
+He was a member of the Episcopal Church.

 Membership